luebken/container-patterns/module-container.md

 ### 7. Small
-A container should have the least amount of code / libraries as possible to fulfil it's job.
+A container should have the minimum amount of code / libraries as possible to fulfil it's single purpose.

 Reasons for a smaller image: